ontodev/valve/README.md

 Three VALVE configuration files (as TSV or CSV) are required:
 * `datatype`
 * `field`

-* `rule`
+You may also include an optional `rule` table.

 These can be passed as individual files to the input, or you can pass a directory containing these files.
+We list the required and optional headers below, but you are welcome to include any other headers you find helpful (e.g., `note`).
+These will be ignored by VALVE.

 #### Datatype Table

 Datatypes allow you to define regex patterns for cell values.
-The datatypes are a hierarchy of types, and when a datatype is provided as a `type` or `condition`, all parent values are also checked.
+The datatypes are a hierarchy of types, and when a datatype is provided as a `condition`, all parent values are also checked.

-The datatype table requires the following fields:
+The datatype table can have the following fields (a `*` indicates that it is a required field):
-* `datatype`: name of datatype
+* `datatype` \*: name of datatype
-* `parent`: parent datatype
+* `parent` \*: parent datatype
-* `match`: regex match
+* `match`\*: regex match (this may be left blank)
-* `level`: validation fail level when a value does not meet the regex match (info, warn, or error)
+* `level` \*: validation fail level when a value does not meet the regex match (info, warn, or error)
 * `description`: brief description of datatype
 * `instructions`: how to fix problems
 * `replace`: regex automatic replacement

 The regex patterns should be enclosed with forward slashes (e.g., `/^$/` matches blanks).
-Replacements should be formatted like `sed` replacements (e.g., `s/\n/ /g` replaces newlines with spaces).
+Replacements should be formatted like `perl` replacements (e.g., `s/\n/ /g` replaces newlines with spaces).

 [Example datatype table](https://github.com/ontodev/valve.py/blob/main/tests/resources/inputs/datatype.tsv)